sseek001/public-fall23-aveerasa/syllabus.md

 ## Summary Schedule

 *Note: This is a tentative schedule and may change during the semester.
-The complete schedule with assignments and due dates is posted on Canvas.*
+The complete schedule with assignments and due dates will be posted on Canvas.*

 [ODU Fall 2023 academic schedule](https://www.odu.edu/academics/calendar/fall)